 Our approach is unique because we provide a comprehensive and integrated assessment of the mother’s cardiovascular reserve, which is the ability of the heart to work harder during strenuous physical activity.
 This helps us understand the maternal and fetal risk in women with heart disease.
 Our experts can easily collaborate with specialists in a variety of related fields in order to ensure the best possible patient care.
 These include maternal-fetal medicine specialists, fetal cardiologists, fetal surgeons, genetics counselors and many others.

 High Risk Pregnancies

 When high-risk patients become pregnant, our team works closely with referring obstetricians to monitor the patient and fetus closely.
 In the event that problems occur with the fetus, our specialists can draw on the extensive resources available through the Fetal Heart Program and the Cincinnati Children's Fetal Care Center, which is based at Cincinnati Children’s.
-The Fetal Center is one of the few comprehensive fetal care programs in the country.
+The Fetal Care Center is one of the few comprehensive fetal care programs in the country.
 Their specialists provide expert care for high-risk pregnancies, including women with a Fontan circulation.